Words Matter

 Challenging ageism means recognizing these patterns, shifting our language and attitudes, and valuing people of all ages for their contributions and potential.

-Let’s change the conversation to build respect, inclusion, and understanding across generations.
+Let’s change the conversation — and build respect, inclusion, and understanding across generations.